lgblgblgb/xemu/README.md

 Here, command `ls -l` is only for get a list of available targets (ie. the emulators included in the Xemu project).

-Note: in case of MacOS, you may get tons of warning of invalid options during the compilation.
-This is harmless, and it's the sign of using CLANG for real with the command name `gcc`.
-To avoid them, instead of using plain `make`, use this: `make ARCH=osx`.

 ### Run the binary